Proper Use of City Resources

-- If I accidentally collect personal information I don’t need, I do not read, save or share it.
-I contain and contact Access and Privacy for next steps.
+- If I accidentally collect personal information I don’t need, I do not read, save, or share it.
+I contact Access and Privacy for next steps.

-- I ensure the information I have access to at work is directly related to a City business need.
+- I ensure the information I access at work is directly related to a City business need.

 - I make sure I know how to use my assigned City resources.